Dr. James Gray

 Donna W. Joseph is a lifelong resident of Jefferson Parish, a product of the Jefferson Parish Public School System, and proud graduate of John Ehret High School.
 Joseph has been a servant of public education for 23 years.
 Her career started in the entertainment and television industry, which led her to becoming a local business owner.
 In the early 90’s she decided to follow her dream of becoming a teacher.
 During her tenure as an educator, Ms. Joseph has served in various capacities: teacher, department chairperson, Title I team leader, bully prevention program director, testing coordinator, assistant principal, recruiter, HR administrator, HR director, and management trustee on the Jefferson Federation of Teachers Health and Welfare Fund Board.
 Joseph holds a bachelor’s degree in business administration with a minor in economics and a master’s degree in educational leadership.

-Gabrielle Misfeldt has spent the last 13 years working with various school districts across the region, state, and country on educational excellence and equality.
-In her time at Jefferson Parish Schools, she led work around creating the district’s 2024 strategic plan and the differentiated compensation model millage that increased educator pay for the first time in 10 years.
+Gabrielle Misfeldt has spent the last 16 years working with various school districts across the region, state, and country on educational excellence and equality.
+In her time at Jefferson Parish Schools, she led work around creating the district’s strategic plan and the differentiated compensation model millage that increased educator pay for the first time in 10 years.
 As a former paraprofessional, substitute teacher, and teacher, Misfeldt worked with Chicago Public Schools, the Recovery School District, various school districts across Louisiana, the Louisiana Department of Education, Newark Public Schools, and ReNEW Schools.
-She’s led work around recruitment, staffing, retention, principal training, and strategy.
+She’s led work around recruitment, staffing, retention, principal training, communications, and strategy.
 Misfeldt earned her Honors Bachelor of Arts from Marquette University.

 Ajit "AJ" Pethe